 Bud Freeman

 Bud Freeman Bud Freeman American jazz musician (1906–1991) "Lawrence Freeman" redirects here.
 For people with similar names, see Lawrence Friedman (disambiguation).
 Not to be confused with comedian Budd Friedman.
 Lawrence "Bud" Freeman (April 13, 1906 – March 15, 1991)[1] was an American jazz musician, bandleader, and composer, known mainly for playing tenor saxophone, but also the clarinet.[2]
 This article needs additional citations for verification.
-(January 2020) Quick facts Background information, Birth name ...
-Bud Freeman Bud Freeman, New York City, 1947 Background information Birth name Lawrence Freeman Born (1906-04-13)April 13, 1906 Chicago, Illinois, U.S Died March 15, 1991(1991-03-15) (aged 84) Chicago, Illinois, U.S Genres Jazz Occupation Musician Instrument(s) Tenor saxophone, clarinet, C melody saxophone Years active 1920s–1980s Close Biography In…
+(January 2020) Quick facts Background information, Born ...
+Bud Freeman Bud Freeman, New York City, 1947 Background information Born Lawrence Freeman (1906-04-13)April 13, 1906 Chicago, Illinois, U.S Died March 15, 1991(1991-03-15) (aged 84) Chicago, Illinois, U.S Genres Jazz Occupation Musician Instrument(s) Tenor saxophone, clarinet, C melody saxophone Years active 1920s–1980s Close Biography In 1922, Freeman and…

 (Source: Wikipedia)